fah870599552/fah870599552.github.io/_pages/Research.md

 *Research interests*: Applied Microeconomics, Health Economics, Information Frictions

+I am an Economics Ph.D.
+Candidate at Indiana University in Bloomington, Indiana.
+My research interests are in applied microeconomics and specifically in health economics and information frictions.
+My work focuses on the role of information in health care in settings such as telehealth and telemedicine usage, price transparency regulation, and choice of insurance coverage.

 ## Publications

 - ["A Recursive Logit Model with Choice Aversion and Its Application to Transportation Networks."](https://doi.org/10.1016/j.trb.2021.10.011) (2022)